 Where should I stay in Zurich, Switzerland?

-To be close to the action, we recommend staying in the Old Town or city center.
+We recommend staying in the Old Town or city center to be close to the action.
 Friendly Hostel Zurich is a great choice for solo backpackers.